-A book may be a pathway to learning, but audiobooks and videos offer an alternative.
+A book may be a pathway to knowledge, but audiobooks and learning videos offer an alternative.
 From teaching critical listening to inspiring improvement, these tools can be a great learning supplement.

 Many parents may feel guilty for putting their children in front of the computer.
-However, audio and video learning can boost your child’s brain development and offer up a unique educational experience.
+However, audio and video learning can boost your child’s brain development.
+Read on to learn more about video and auditory educational resources that might help enhance your child's learning style.

 *As an Amazon Associate, we earn from qualifying purchases.*